gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- customize the top nav bar title area (view 2.1.b has 'm.shopbop.com' as the title, we'd like this to be the Product->brand field if possible)
 		- the title in the top nav might need to be static if this is not feasible
 		- if not feasible, use 'suggest' as the title throughout
+	- **NOTE:** This question is answered but is pending design and technical direction to be added to the document

 3. When a user leaves the reviews page with a recommendation selected (hits 'cancel' in view 3.2.e), what happens to the recommendation?
-We see two options:
-	- The recommendation is cleared so that the user must start the 2.1 process over again from the start
-	- The recommendation is saved so that when a user returns to the reviews page, the recommendation is still attached to their pending review.
-To avoid any possible memory issues and/or user confusion it may make sense to clear the recommendation at some point (when the user browses to another outfit, or after the 15 minute refresh?)
-	- We're happy to hear direction on which of these is easier/more ideal on your end.
+	- **NOTE:** this question has been answered.
+See Story "The user should be presented with a confirmation dialog"

 ### Minimum requirements for iOS App
 	Supported devices/os versions should be listed here